|Learn- This Month, the Topic is Motor and Torque

 obtained by inserting different values of resistance in the rotor circuit.

-sequentially reduced to permit the motor to come up to speed.
-Thus, the motor can develop substantial torque
+reduced to permit the motor to come up to speed.
+Thus, the motor can develop substantial torque while limiting

-heat produced by continuous operation at reduced speed, frequent acceleration, or acceleration with a large inertia
+continuous operation at reduced speed, frequent acceleration, or acceleration with a large inertia load.
+External

-load.
-External resistance gives the motor a characteristic that results in a large drop in rpm for a fairly small change
+resistance gives the motor a characteristic that results in a large drop in rpm for a fairly small change in load.
+Reduced

 1,800/900 rpm (4/8 pole), and 1,200/600 rpm (6/12 pole).

-ratios can be obtained.
+can be obtained.
 However, ratios greater than 4:1 are impractical because of motor size and weight.
+Single-phase

-Single-phase multispeed motors are usually variable-torque design, but constant-torque and constant-horsepower
+multispeed motors are usually variable-torque design, but constant-torque and constant-horsepower motors are

 Power output of multispeed motors can be proportioned to each different speed.
 These motors are designed with